nandangupta-security/CloudSecAIBot/README.md

     🔐 Detect users without MFA enabled

     🧾 Fetch AWS security-related configuration details

-    ⚙️ Use directly via terminal with AWS CLI access

     🧠 Powered by a backend MCP to process natural language queries and convert them into actionable CLI commands